 - The mandatory <rs:md> child element of <sitemapindex> must have a capability attribute that has a value of resourcelist.
-It must also have an at attribute that conveys the datetime at which the process of taking a snapshot of resources for their inclusion in the Resource List Index started, and it may have a completed attribute that conveys the datetime at which that process completed. - A mandatory <rs:ln> child element of <sitemapindex> points to the Capability List with the relation type up. - One <sitemap> child element of <sitemapindex> should be included for each Resource List.
+It must also have an at attribute that conveys the datetime at which the process of taking a snapshot of resources for their inclusion in the Resource List Index started, and it may have a completed attribute that conveys the datetime at which that process completed. - One <sitemap> child element of <sitemapindex> should be included for each Resource List.
 This element does not have attributes, but uses child elements to convey information about the Resource List.
 The <sitemap> element has the following child elements: - o A mandatory <loc> child element provides the URI of the Resource List. - o An optional <lastmod> child element with semantics as described in Section 7. - o An optional <rs:md> child element with an at attribute and possibly a completed attribute to convey the datetime at which the process of taking a snapshot of resources for their inclusion in the Resource List respectively started and ended.

-The Destination can determine whether it has reached a Resource List or a Resource List Index based on whether the root element is <urlset> or <sitemapindex> respectively.
+The Destination can determine whether it has reached a Resource List or a Resource List Index based on whether the root element is <urlset> or <sitemapindex>, respectively.
 A Resource List Index that points to three Resource Lists is shown in Example 15.